EpiphyYT/EpiphyYT.github.io/FromLightGunGamesToFPS.md

 ###  Star Raiders – Atari (1979)

-Star Raiders is a space combat simulation game that features an independent keyboard control panel and presents its gameplay from a first-person cockpit perspective.
+Star Raiders is a space combat simulation game that features an independent keyboard control panel and presents its gameplay from a first-person cockpit perspective (Wikipedia, n.d.).
 The core design philosophy of the game was to recreate the authentic operational experience of a pilot as closely as possible, thereby building a strong sense of immersion for the player.
 Due to the complexity of its keyboard-based control logic, the game was widely regarded within the industry as highly challenging.

 Unlike modern games that typically feature a gentle difficulty curve, Star Raiders—along with many other early titles—was characterized by high difficulty and the absence of beginner guidance.
 Its relentless pursuit of “realistic simulation” led developers to deliberately increase operational difficulty to enhance immersion, a hallmark that would later define the early era of “hardcore gaming.”

 *  Wikipedia. (n.d.).
 Star Raiders.
 In Wikipedia, The Free Encyclopedia.
 Retrieved from https://en.wikipedia.org/wiki/Star_Raider

 ###  Kaboom! – Atari VCS (1981)
 Kaboom! features an extremely simple control scheme: the player manipulates three buckets to catch falling bombs, and the game ends immediately if a single bomb is missed.
-The game was once described as possessing “all the elements of a mediocre game” , yet it simultaneously captivated players with its highly addictive gameplay.
+The game was once described as possessing “ all the makings of a lame game” (GameFAQs, 2006) , yet it simultaneously captivated players with its highly addictive gameplay.

 The release of Kaboom! signified a transitional moment in game design, marking the shift from a “simulation-driven culture” to a “fun-oriented culture.”
 Games during this period no longer aimed primarily to replicate real-world experiences, but rather to emphasize pure entertainment value.
 Titles of this kind were typically easy to learn and operate, requiring players to master just a single core skill—such as timing button presses—to experience enjoyment.
 As such gameplay mechanics became more refined and varied, video games began to enter a new stage of creative and cultural evolution.